liz3/blog/_posts/2021-12-18-iracing-and-devs.md

 layout: post
 name: iRacing and kernel developing
 ---
-So you do windows kernel development but then one day decide you want to play iRacding?
+So you do windows kernel development but then one day decide you want to play iRacing?
 Heres my story:

 ## The Problem
 I like motorsport, its not a secret, on that day i wanted to play some iRacing to see the Mercedes Benz AMG W12 which was developed for the iRacing simulator.